 Chemical physics is the study of matter covering fundamental and applied science.
-You will study topics at the interface between chemistry and physics, taught jointly by two internationally renowned schools with state-of-the-art facilities for teaching and cutting-edge research.
+You'll study topics at the interface between chemistry and physics, taught jointly by two internationally renowned schools with state-of-the-art facilities for teaching and cutting-edge research.

-Our chemistry and physics teaching labs are equipped with state-of-the-art instruments and equipment.
-You will benefit from innovative teaching methods and resources, such as the online Dynamic Laboratory Manual, which was developed as part of the Bristol ChemLabS Centre for Excellence in Teaching and Learning project.
+Innovative teaching methods and resources inform our courses, such as the online Dynamic Laboratory Manual, which was developed as part of the Bristol ChemLabS Centre for Excellence in Teaching and Learning project.

 The BSc and MSci Chemical Physics courses are accredited by both the Institute of Physics and the Royal Society of Chemistry.